yagos17/yagos17/README.md

 #

-<p align="center"> I am a Computer Science student, with a technical background in IT.
-I am interested in web development, with a focus on building complete applications, using agile practices.
-Furthermore, I have a great interest in working with data, always seeking to improve my knowledge to create innovative and efficient solutions.
-I am constantly looking to learn new techniques and technologies to offer increasingly effective and impactful solutions.
+<p align="center"> I am a Computer Science student with an IT background, focused on web development and building complete applications using agile practices.
+I have a strong interest in data and am always looking to enhance my skills to create innovative and efficient solutions.

 #